RevealBi/Documentation/en/datasources/microsoft-analysis-services/working-with-microsoft-analysis-services.md

 value from the list, the connected visualizations will be refreshed to show data only for the selected product.

-If you select additionally the *Internet orders* Measure for *Show only when Measure has data* field, dashboard filter values that do not contain information about this measure will not be an option (i.e. if there are no internet orders of bikes, you will not be able to select this product as a filter value).
+If you additionally select the *Internet orders* Measure for *Show only when Measure has data* field, dashboard filter values, which do not contain information about the *Internet orders* Measure, will not be an option.
+For example,  if there are no internet orders of bikes, you will not be able to select this product as a filter value.

 For more information on how to work with filters, please refer to: